Close-up of hands signing a real estate document at a meeting table with three people

 Can my parent revoke a POA after signing it?

 What is a Senior Move Manager?
-A Senior Move Manager is a trained specialist who helps older adults and their families navigate moves, downsizing, and care transitions.
-They handle the logistics so you don't have to.
+A Senior Move Manager helps older adults and families plan, downsize, coordinate, pack, move, unpack, and set up a new home.

 Not sure where to start?